-CRV-101 Vaccine Description
+CRV-101 Vaccine Description For 2022

-Curevo's CRV-101 is an investigational adjuvanted sub-unit vaccine for the indication of the prevention of Herpes Zoster in older adults.
-The adjuvanted sub-unit vaccine strategy contrasts with traditional approaches using live killed or attenuated viruses.
-Sub-unit vaccines do not contain virus components and cannot cause infection.
-The adjuvant component was specifically engineered to produce an optional immune response while using a smaller amount of adjuvant with a targeted structure-function approach.
+Curevo Vaccine's CRV-101 is an adjuvanted subunit vaccine candidate designed to maximize cell-mediated immunity (CMI) protection by combining the gE protein antigen with our proprietary adjuvant.
+CRV-101 strategy contrasts with traditional approaches using live-killed or attenuated viruses.
+Sub-unit vaccines do not contain virus components and cannot cause infection addition, The adjuvant component was specifically engineered to produce an optional immune response while using a smaller amount of adjuvant with a targeted structure-function approach.

 CRV-101 Vaccine Indication

 Once children are infected with chickenpox, the Varicella Zoster Virus (VZV) remains in the sensory ganglia, says the U.S. CDC.
 VZV typically remains inactive and reactivates to cause shingles with age-related immunosenescence.
 The CRV-101 vaccine candidate is currently indicated to prevent shingles in adults 50 and older.

 The CRV-101 Phase 1 study included 90 subjects, with solicited reactogenicity adverse events consisting of no grade 3 local injection site events and only one grade 3 systemic event (fever) in the highest dose group.
 According to the U.S. CDC website, about 16% receiving Shingrix® experienced side effects preventing them from participating in regular activities.